dmrazzy/starlark/spec.md

 An `if` statement is permitted only within a function definition.
 An `if` statement at top level results in a static error.

-### For loops
+### For statements

-A `for` loop evaluates its operand, which must be an iterable value.
+A `for` statement evaluates its operand, which must be an iterable value.
-Then, for each element of the iterable's sequence, the loop assigns the successive element values to one or more variables and executes a list of statements, the _loop body_.
+Then, for each element of the iterable, the loop assigns the successive element values to one or more variables and executes a list of statements, the _loop body_.